-Practical Work - Each student will be expected to successfully complete practical assignments, addressing programming of protocols and network configuration applying Computer Networking theory.
+Programming Assignment work - Each student will be expected to successfully complete assignments, addressing programming of protocols and network configuration applying Computer Networking theory.
 Work must be the student’s own and students will be required to submit their work for plagiarism detection, where indicated.
 Students in COMP SCI 7039 and DEFSCI 7042 will submit additional work, in the form of reports or literature reviews.

 Lab work – Lab work is comprised of wireshark network packet capture labs.
 Wireshark labs have online associated quizzes that must be completed for credit.
 Hands on configuration labs will be marked off by the lab supervisor.